cryptape/ckb-transaction-cobuild-poc/docs/migration.md

   the user to confirm.
 - When the user clicks the confirm button, calculate the message digest based on the skeleton hash and message and sign it.
-- Send the signature back to the DApp.
+- Send the signature back to DApp.

 ## Others